-What is MFA Fatigue and how it can effect your business
+What is MFA Fatigue and how it can affect your business

 MFA Fatigue is a social engineering attack where repeated push notifications are sent to users in the hope that with the constant barrage of multifactor authentications the users click accept which then allows attackers into their accounts.